-Teaching and Learning at Seaford Rise Primary School is guided by the Australian Curriculum through the lens of the International Baccalaureate framework, and the Teaching for Effective Learning framework.
+Teaching and Learning at Seaford Rise Primary School is based upon the Australian Curriculum and the Department for Education's teaching for effective learning framework.

 We begin the year with our “Strengthening School

-Culture” program ‘Seaford Rise Sails to Success’, based on a set of
+Culture” which includes lessons and activities, based on a set of

 beliefs and principles that lay the foundation for the building of a